$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Results

 \subsection{The ring observable's sensitivity on jet's velocity}

-In Fig.~\ref{fig:momentum_scan} we explore the dependence of the ring observable $\mathcal{R}^{J}_{\Lambda}$ on the velocity assigned to the jet using $v_\mathrm{jet} = p_\mathrm{jet}/E_\mathrm{jet} = 0.4c$, $0.7c$, $0.8c$, and $0.9c$ along the $+x$ direction.
-In this relation, we fixed the mass of the jet $E_{th} = 59.6$ GeV and calculated its momentum $p_{th}$ according to each velocity value.
-To save simulation time, we perform these calculations with an event-averaged IC for 0-5\% Pb+Pb collisions at 2.76 TeV with the jet energy-momentum inserted at position $x=y=0$, and the velocity always pointing in the $x$ direction.
+In Fig.~\ref{fig:momentum_scan} we explore the dependence of the ring observable $\mathcal{R}^{J}_{\Lambda}$ on the jet velocity $v_\mathrm{jet} = p_\mathrm{jet}/E_\mathrm{jet} = 0.4c$, $0.7c$, $0.8c$, and $0.9c$ along the $+x$ direction.
+In this exercise, we fixed the mass of the jet $E_\mathrm{jet} = 59.6$ GeV and calculated its momentum $p_\mathrm{jet}$ according to each velocity value.
+To save simulation time, we perform these calculations with an event-averaged IC for 0-5\% Pb+Pb collisions at 2.76 TeV with the jet energy-momentum inserted at position $x=y=0$, and the velocity always pointing in the $+x$ direction.
 Figure~\ref{fig:momentum_scan} shows that the magnitude of the ring observable increases with the jet velocity.
 As the momentum of the deposit energy-momentum current increases, it generates stronger velocity gradients in the fluid, producing higher vorticity values and leading to a stronger polarization along the vorticity ring.